HeyItsRiddhi/CS109Site/index.md

 #### Data Cleaning

+As one may expect, the size of the dataset led us to accidentally collect a sample that was not representative of the population for milestones 1-3.
+Before starting this final milestone, the data cleaning had to be rerun.
+We cleaed the data prior to sampling in this milestone.
+Given the size of the data, the cleaning took approximately two days.

 The first step we took in data cleaning was to merge the two files.
 We merged on id as upon look at the two data sets we saw that each voter had an id which was unique and this id was in both file to represent that particular voter.
 This merge was also done to capture all registered voters in the state regardless of whether he/she voted in a particular election.
 If the individual did not vote he/she would have an NaN under the election data column (number 22 below).
 Upon merging we have 250 million rows of voters for the entire state so we quickly moved on to drop column that we deemed were represented by other columns or not predictive of voter turnout.
 For example we dropped street address as it is not really relevant to whether the individual will voter and is specific to each voter whereas we kept zip code because zip code can represent entire demographic or ethnicity and thus can play a role in voter turnout.
 Similarly we dropped middle name as we already have ID to identify the use and first and last name thus keeping it would be repetitive.
 Below is an image of the data frame after this cleaning.
 ![](Clean1.png)

-We knew that this was still a huge data set to work with and it contained a lot of duplicates.
+We knew that this was still a huge data set to work with and it contained a lot of duplicates (the same person votes many times over the course of 85 elections!).
 Thus we moved on to further clean the data by reducing the data to just include the general election by removing instances of “PPP (special, local, etc.), “PRI” (Primary Elections), and “OTH” (Other).
 The data was reduced to include only general elections because historically the the general election has the highest turnout and because Florida has a closed primary which heavily affect the primary elections voter turnout.
 Below is an image of what the data set looked like after this cleaning.

 ![](Clean2.png)

 As you can see above Jaqueline votes frequently thus appear multiple time in the data set thus our next step was to intelligently had these duplicates such that each voter has only a single row!
-In order to do this we created column for each general election i.e "GEN16" and "GEN12" and indicated in this column whether the individual voted or not.
-This voted or not was determined by looking at the typeofvote section and filling it in the correct election column.
+In order to do this we created column for each general election i.e "GEN16" and "GEN12" and indicated in this column whether the individual voted or not based on the election date.
+This voted or not was determined by looking at the typeofvote section, the date of the election, and filling it in the correct election column.
 Furthermore NaN were not removed as they represent individual that registered but did not vote which we thought was relevant thus NaN were instead turned into 0 and a vote was turned into 1 as shown in the second image below.

 ![](Clean3.png)